tylerbcrawford/monsterr-media-server/docs/guides/domain-setup.md

 Before setting up your domain, ensure you have:

-1. A registered domain name
+1. A registered domain name.
-2. Access to your domain's DNS settings
+2. Access to your domain's DNS settings.
-3. Port 80 and 443 open on your network
+3. Ports 80 and 443 open on your network.
-4. Email address for SSL certificate registration
+4. An email address for SSL certificate registration.

 ## Configuration Steps

-### 1. Domain Configuration
+### Domain Configuration

 Create a domain configuration file based on the example in `config/examples/domain.config.example.yml`.
 Save it as `config/domain.config.yml`: